-One or more spare paddles suitable for the activity must be carried by the adult supervisor.
-V Safety, rescue and repair equipment suitable for the activity that conforms to Paddle Australia - Safety Guidelines must be available that is quickly and easily accessible to include (but not limited to): a whistle appropriate for water environments; a suitable means of cutting rope; throw-bags for Grade 1 or above waterways or rapids; a releasable means of towing a paddle-craft; carabiners, pulleys and slings; and static low stretch rope of appropriate length for the river width or environment.
+A process for checking for damage for all equipment used in the activity must be established and employed.
+Sea-worthy craft and paddles suitable for the activity and water grade as outlined in Section 6.1.3 of Inland Water Paddle-craft Australian Adventure Activity Good Practice Guide must be used.
+V One or more spare paddles suitable for the activity must be carried by the adult supervisor.
+V Safety, rescue and repair equipment suitable for the activity that conforms to Paddle Australia - Safety Guidelines must be available that is quickly and easily accessible to include (but not limited to): • a whistle appropriate for water environments; V a suitable means of cutting rope; throw-bags for Grade 1 or above waterways or rapids; a releasable means of towing a paddle-craft; carabiners, pulleys and slings; and static low stretch rope of appropriate length for the river width or environment.
 Access to waterways must be available for emergency vehicles and vessels.
-Equipment correctly waterproofed and stowed securely in the craft.
-Ensure that no single navigation system to be relied upon.
+V Equipment correctly waterproofed and stowed securely in the craft.
+V Ensure that no single navigation system to be relied upon.
 Where an electronic system (e.g. GPS) is used, have spare batteries and another position-fixing method available.
-Shade, water and food must be available.
-If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
+V Shade, water and food must be available.
+V If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
 V Equipment is inspected at the end of each term and maintained via a maintenance record.
-It is standard practice to physically check equipment as it is set up at the start of each canoeing activity.
+It is standard practiphysically check equipment in the days leading up to the program date and as it is set up at the start of each cactivity.

 Hazards and Control Measures Further to those listed, include any additional hazards and control measures considering the local context of the activity.
 Animal bites/diseases - stings, poisoning, infection Refer to Australian Institute of Marine Sciences for information on dangerous Australian marine animals.
 Stings and bites by stonefish, irukandji and other dangerous marine animals can be fatal.
 For further information about types of poisoning and treatment available consult Queensland Poisons Information Centre or phone 13 11 26.
 Marine organisms not to be handled and avoid contact with marine creatures.
-Continually assess threat of dangerous marine animals (if appropriate to location).
-Adhere to established practices regarding the use of insect repellent, outlined in Insect viruses and allergies . $\checkmark$ Environmental conditions - weather, surrounds The school's sun safety strategy must be followed.
-V